 BinaryReader.Read Method (Char(), Int32, Int32)

-Reads the specified number of characters from the stream, starting from a specified point in the character array.
+Reads count characters from the stream with index as the starting point in the character array.

 Assembly: mscorlib (in mscorlib.dll)

 'Declaration Public Overridable Function Read ( _ buffer As Char(), _ index As Integer, _ count As Integer _ ) As Integer 'Usage Dim instance As BinaryReader Dim buffer As Char() Dim index As Integer Dim count As Integer Dim returnValue As Integer returnValue = instance.Read(buffer, index, _ count)

 - Type: System.Char()